White Ladder: The 20th Anniversary Tour

 *plus applicable service fees

-In response to the recommendations of local, state and global health authorities and mandates by city and state government, our show with David Gray at the Greek Theatre at UC Berkeley on Saturday, August 1st, 2020 has been rescheduled to Friday, July 30th, 2021.
+In response to health and safety concerns, our show with David Gray at the Greek Theatre at UC Berkeley on Friday, July 30th, 2021 has been rescheduled to Friday, July 29th, 2022.
+Please note that this show was originally scheduled for Saturday, August 1st, 2020.

-All tickets purchased will be honored for the rescheduled date.
-Should you be unable to attend the new date, please go to place of purchase no later than July 26th, 2021 to request a refund (30 days from the rescheduled dates announcement).
+Should you be unable to attend the new date, please go to place of purchase no later than April 29th, 2021 to request a refund (30 days from the rescheduled dates announcement).
 This will allow others who can attend to purchase your ticket(s).

 We thank you for understanding and look forward to seeing you at the show!